invenia/blog/_posts/JuliaLangFeatures.md

 For simplicity, we will simply test on our training data, which should be avoided in general (outside of simple validation that training is working).

-First lets try LIBSVM, which expect the data to be a matrix with 1 observation per column.
+The first library we will consider is LIBSVM, which expect the data to be a matrix with 1 observation per column.

 ```julia
 using LIBSVM